cuga-rajal/chat_speak/README.md

 1) In macOS 12 or later, go to System Preferences -> Accessibility -> Spoken Content

-(In In macOS 10.12 to 10.15, go to System Preferences -> Accessibility -> Speech)
+(In macOS 10.12 to 10.15, go to System Preferences -> Accessibility -> Speech)

 Click the System Voice drop-down menu and select Customize at the bottom of the list.
 In the window that appears, select (if not already selected) all voices